AIHubCentral/docs/assets/Realtime Voice Changer/Local/vonovox.md

 - `Pitch Smoothing Factor:` Pitch smoothing will dampen pitch changes.
 It still follows the exact curve of the f0 predictor allowing it to maintain 100% accuracy, just to a lower magnitude.
 This allows normal speaking voices to have better stability, since sometimes f0 can be over aggressive and cause pitch wobble on minor pitch fluctuations.

-- `Output volume:` Controls how loud the output volume is.
+- `Input volume:` Controls how loud the input volume is.

 ***
 #### `Noise Reduction:`